A glimpse at Redwood Trust Inc.'s potential climb to old highs - The Dwinnex

 Ratios:

-We take a closer look at RWT’s different ratios to gain a better understanding of the stock.
+To gain a deeper understanding of RWT’s stock, we examine its different ratios.
 In the meantime, Its Debt-to-Equity ratio is 10.84 whereas as Long-Term Debt/Eq ratio is at 8.97.

 Upgrades & Downgrades